mark-watson/Clojure-AI-Book/manuscript/simple_rdf_sparql.md

-# Chapter 7: Simple RDF Datastore and Partial SPARQL Query Processor
+# Simple RDF Datastore and Partial SPARQL Query Processor

 In this chapter, we'll explore how to build a basic RDF (Resource Description Framework) datastore and implement a partial SPARQL (SPARQL Protocol and RDF Query Language) query processor using Clojure.
 The goal is to provide a simple but effective demonstration of RDF data manipulation and querying in a functional programming context.